Reducing Drop-offs for Product Purchases through the Account Portal

 2. Implemented 50+ screens in an agile environment to deliver a seamless end-to-end user experience.

-3. Identified user pain points through testing to drive data-informed design iterations.
+3. Identified user pain points through user testing to drive data-informed design iterations.

-A start-up developing a SaaS AI sales prospecting platform, aiming to provide innovative AI solutions to enhance efficiency for sales teams.
+platform, providing solutions to enhance efficiency for sales teams.

 TEAM